Lauraa1003/google-replica/README.md

 Front-end for Google Search, Google Image Search, and Google Advanced Search.

 *This was my first project created in august 2021.
-Click this link to see a video of the results : (https://www.youtube.com/watch?v=RdWtLNlYBkw&t=3s)*
+Click this link to see a video of the results: https://www.youtube.com/watch?v=RdWtLNlYBkw&t=3s*

 ## Specification